getcarina/getcarina.com/_includes/getting-started-with-docker.md

     ab8ca480c46d10143217c0ee323f8420b6ab93737033c937c2f4dbf8578435bb
     ```

-    The output of this `docker run` command is your running MySQL container ID.
+    The output is the MySQL container ID.

 1. Run a WordPress instance in a container.